opensistemas-hub/osbrain/docs/source/considerations.rst

 a lambda function for the handler.

+.. _shutting_down:

 Shutting down
 =============

-Although not covered in the examples until now (because many times you just want the multi-agent system to run forever until, perhaps, an event occurs), it is possible to actively kill the system using proxies:
+If we want to end the execution of a specific agent in our system, we can do it by calling the `agent.shutdown` method:

 .. literalinclude:: ../../examples/shutdown.py

-.. note:: Shutting down the nameserver will result in all agents registered in the name server being shut down as well.
+Shutting down a name server will result in all agents registered in that name server being shut down as well.
+This allows us to easily shutdown groups of agents at the same time.

+.. note:: We can stablish connections between agents registered in different name servers.

 OOP